Honor system at the University of Virginia

 On my honor as a student, I have neither given nor received aid on this assignment/examination.

-The University of Virginia has an honor code, formally known as the Honor System, is intended to be student administered.
+The University of Virginia has an honor code, formally known as the Honor System and intended to be student-administered.

 It was founded by Virginia students in 1842 after John A. G. Davis, chairman of the faculty and professor of law, who was attempting to resolve a conflict between students, was shot to death.
 The University had at that point a 17-year history of ongoing tensions between students and faculty over strictly enforced discipline, hours, and dress.
 Students found particularly galling the impugning of their honor by stringent supervision during tests: "[t]he students were allowed to bring only a pencil to the classroom, they were forbidden to speak, and the professors, operating in shifts, watched them with 'lynx-like' eyes during the course of the examinations."
 Law professor Henry St. George Tucker, Sr., proposed a basic honor pledge as an alternative to faculty oversight.

 Originally the honor system only applied to allegations of cheating, although it was subsequently expanded to hold students to a general standard of gentlemanly conduct: the shared values of an all white, all male Southern aristocratic tradition.
 In modern times, the Honor System is composed of only three simple tenets: a student will not lie, cheat, or steal.
 It extends to matters academic and personal.
 For the first 180 years of the Honor System’s existence, the sole sanction for a confirmed Honor System violation was dismissal from the university.
 This was called the "single sanction system".
 Following a successful referendum of the student body, the penalty was changed to a two semester suspension beginning in the spring of 2022.